hhoover/lazyscripts/README.md

 * lslsync  - Install lsyncd and configure this server as a master
 * lswordpress  - Install Wordpress on this server
 * lsdrupal  - Install Drupal 7 on this server
-* lssuphp - Converts a server from mod_php to suPHP
 * lswebmin  - Install Webmin on this server
 * lsvarnish - Installs Varnish 3.0
 * lsconcurchk  - Show concurrent connections